Curtis Jacobson's 1971 MGB/GT with Buick 215 V8

 A bespoke fuel injection system is gradually coming together!

-A bespoke fuel injection system is gradually coming together!
-The basic plan is to combine
+Here, a bespoke fuel injection system coming together!
+The basic plan was to combine a

 custom built/programmed MegaSquirt (speed-density) control system.